 \section{Conclusion and Future Work}

-In this paper, we redefined the parametric level-set method to improve the quality and function of the PaLS approach in solving inverse imaging problems for images with (possibly multiple) piecewise constant constrasts.
-Our new method, \palentir{}, can successfully represent multi-contrast scenes with very few parameters since it is only formulated by a single level-set function in contrast to current state-of-the-art formulations which require multiple level-sets.
-We thoroughly investigated the qualitative performance of our new model by illustrating that replacing RBFs in PaLS with ABFs expands the family of shapes that can be represented by a single basis function from circles to rotated ellipses.
-We empirically demonstrated how \palentir{} outperformed the RBF PaLS in terms of the condition number of the Jacobian matrix in both single and multiple basis functions cases.
+In this paper, we redefine the parametric level-set method to enhance the quality and functionality of the PaLS approach in the context of solving inverse imaging problems for images with (possibly multiple) piecewise constant contrasts.
+As the most significant contribution of our work, the \palentir{} parameterization stands out as the only level-set approach, as far as we know, that employs only a single level-set function, irrespective of the number of contrasts or their values.
+Thus \palentir{} can represent multi-contrast scenes with very few parameters compared with traditional level-set based and pixel-based methods, and without any need to tune a regularization parameter.
+We investigate the qualitative performance of our new model and demonstrate that replacing RBFs in PaLS with ABFs expands the family of shapes that can be represented by a single basis function from circles to rotated ellipses.
+Relative to RBF PaLS, \palentir{} demonstrates a better reconstruction capability by capturing significantly more details, by converging much faster, and by achieving significantly lower objective function values.
+We empirically demonstrate how \palentir{} outperforms the RBF PaLS in terms of the condition number in both single and multiple basis functions cases.

-We demonstrated the utility of \palentir{} on numerical experiments over a wide range of inverse problems which included 2D and 3D experiments, a test on real data, and tests on both non-linear and linear inverse problems.
-In the examples where comparisons were made, our reconstructions were at least as good, if not much better, than those computed with competing reconstruction methods whose parameters had been tuned to the optimal values which are not going to be known in practice.
-The built-in regularization through the parameterization made it possible even in the non-linear, severely data-limited DOT problem, for a high-quality reconstruction.
-Multiple contrasts in varying shapes and configurations were readily picked up by our new approach without any hand tuning or regularization parameter selection.
-In summary, we have demonstrated the power of \palentir{} for reconstruction, denoising and restoration for the class of images that are piecewise constant.
+We demonstrate the utility of \palentir{} on numerical experiments over a range of inverse problems, including 2D and 3D experiments, real data, and both non-linear and linear inverse problems.
+In the examples where comparisons are made, \palentir{} reconstructions are about as good or somewhat better than those computed with competing reconstruction methods, whose parameters have been manually tuned to minimize the MSE, which is not possible in practice.
+The built-in regularization through the parameterization allows, even in the non-linear, severely data-limited DOT problem, for high-quality reconstructions.
+Multiple contrasts in varying shapes and configurations are readily picked up by our new approach without any hand-tuning or regularization parameter selection.
+In summary, we have demonstrated the power of \palentir{} for reconstruction, denoising, and restoration for the class of piecewise constant images.